Camp (style): Film

 Several melodrama films, like Douglas Sirk's Written on the Wind (1956), have acquired cult status because of their unintentional camp content.

 Melodrama films have been celebrated for their unintentional camp content by gay male culture long before critics and academics first defined the genre in the 1970s.
 Some writers have even considered the genre to be "cinema made for and by gay men."
 In addition to the films of Douglas Sirk (the greatest exponent of melodrama), several works by Vincente Minnelli, Nicholas Ray, George Cukor, Billy Wilder and Joseph Losey acquired cult status among gay men because of the "very excessiveness, extreme emotionality, mannered performances, style and very direct sentimental form of address that these films demonstrate".
 Several features of the family melodrama, later emphasized by film theorists as integral to the subversive and progressive essence of the genre, were precisely the attributes that gay men found humorous.
 Several later exponents of gay cinema, like John Waters, Pedro Almodóvar, Rainer Werner Fassbinder and Todd Haynes, among others, have cited campy melodramas as a major influence.

 Famous representatives of camp films are, for example, John Waters (Pink Flamingos, 1972) and Rosa von Praunheim (The Bed Sausage, 1971), who mainly used this style in the 1970s, and who created films which achieved cult status.
 The 1972 musical Cabaret is also seen as an example of the aesthetic, with film critic Esther Leslie describing the camp in the film thus:Camp thrives on tragic gestures, on lament at the transience of life, on an excess of sentiment, an ironic sensibility that art and artifice is preferable to nature and health, in a Wildean sense.Australian writer/director Baz Luhrmann's Red Curtain Trilogy, in particular the film Strictly Ballroom (1992), has been described as camp.

-The term camp is also used prominently in the horror genre, with examples including Killer Klowns from Outer Space and The Evil Dead franchise.
+The term camp is also used prominently in the horror genre, with examples including Killer Klowns from Outer Space and the Evil Dead franchise.
+Since the 2000s, other horror films reported as camp are ThanksKilling (2008), Drag Me to Hell (2009), The Burning Dead (2015), M3GAN (2022), and Hemet, or the Landlady Don't Drink Tea (2023).